Preparing for Deployment

 - You must allow cookies from PrivX.

-- On Edge, disallow sleeping tabs for the PrivX GUI.
+- On Chrome and Edge, disallow sleeping tabs for the PrivX GUI.
 This prevents unintentional disconnects.

 System Security